-Advise pregnant women with type 1 diabetes to test their fasting, pre-meal, 1-hour post-meal and bedtime blood glucose levels daily during pregnancy.
+Advise pregnant service users with type 1 diabetes to test their fasting, premeal, 1hour post meal and bedtime blood glucose levels daily during pregnancy.
 (NICE 2015)

-Advise pregnant women with type 2 diabetes or gestational diabetes who are on a multiple daily insulin injection regimen to test their fasting, premeal, 1 hour post-meal and bedtime blood glucose levels daily during pregnancy.
+Advise pregnant service users with type 2 diabetes or gestational diabetes who are on a multiple daily insulin injection regimen to test their fasting, premeal, 1 hour post-meal and bedtime blood glucose levels daily during pregnancy.
 (NICE 2015)

-Advise pregnant women with type 2 diabetes or gestational diabetes to test their fasting and 1-hour post-meal blood glucose levels daily during pregnancy if they are:
+Advise pregnant service users with type 2 diabetes or gestational diabetes to test their fasting and 1hour post meal blood glucose levels daily during pregnancy if they are:

-- on diet and exercise therapy or - taking oral therapy (with or without diet and exercise therapy) or single-dose intermediate-acting or long-acting insulin.
+- on diet and exercise therapy or - taking oral therapy (with or without diet and exercise therapy) or single dose intermediate acting or long acting insulin.
 (NICE 2015)